ArtinKevin/notes/index.md

 #### The following notes are written in Chinese.
 ##### **[Nevanlinna value distribution theory with its applications and generalizations](毕业论文1.pdf)**
-This is a survy.I wrote it for my senior thesis in college.It aims to introduce the basic Nevanlinna value distribution theory with its applications and generalizations,including three parts: classical theory and its applications in function theory,the generalization of value distribution theory in high-dimensional complex manifolds,the relationship between value distribution theory and Diophantine approximation.
+This is a survy.I wrote it for my senior thesis in college.
 ##### **[Basic dimension theory in commutative algebra](dimension%20theory.pdf)**
 ##### **[Derivations and Kähler differentials](derivation.pdf)**